terrakok/Cicerone/README_ENG.md

 };
 ```
 ## Sample
-Library work, ready navigators and more can be found in the sample application.
+Library usage examples, ready navigators and more can be found in the sample application.

 ![](https://habrastorage.org/files/16d/2ee/6e3/16d2ee6e33a0428eb4f0dcab8ce6b294.gif)